Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Do you think you're spending too much on infrastructure for your application?

   *Possible answers: Scaling and hosting with microserivces can be cheaper by paying for more infrastructure only for the parts of your application that utilize it.
-It's also easier to leverage cloud pricing in general with microservices as what you're paying for can become much more granular at the software level.*
+It's also easier to leverage cloud pricing in general with microservices as you can control what you're paying for much more at the software level.*

 * Determine whether your organization is mature enough to adopt microservices.
   * Does your organization have experience with distributed applications?
   * Do you have a strong application architecture practice?
-  * Do you have a mature agile and DevOps practice?
+  * Do you have a mature Agile and DevOps practice?
   * Will your data management team support it?
   * Do you have experience with cloud, containers and distributed applications?